MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 ---
 title: Use the Copilot for Data Science and Data Engineering chat panel (preview)
-description: Interact with the chat panel in Copilot
+description: Interact with the chat panel in Copilot.
 author: rrikhy
 ms.author: rarikhy
 ms.service: machine-learning
 ms.topic: how-to
-ms.date: 10/13/2023
+ms.date: 11/13/2023

 #CustomerIntent: As a Data Scientist, or Data engineer, I want to use Copilot for Data Science and Data Engineering to increase my productivity and help answer questions I have about my data to use with notebooks.
 ---